 Earning a GED in Montana provides a pathway to obtaining a high school equivalency diploma, which is accepted as equivalent to a traditional high school diploma.
+Earning a GED certificate in Montana provides a pathway to obtaining a high school equivalency diploma, which is accepted as equivalent to a traditional high school diploma.
 This opens up better employment opportunities and higher earning potential, as workers with a GED can expect to earn at least $9,900 more annually than those without a high school credential.

 Passing the GED exam is tough because it has strict passing requirements.
 About 40% of high school graduates don’t make it on their first try.